See also: Perseverance, Never Give Up and Energy

 Note that the second character was simplified in Japan after WWII (also simplified in mainland China but not for calligraphy).
 If you want the modern Japanese/simplified version, please click on the Kanji shown to the right.

-This "strong" character means strength, force, powerful, better, stubborn, and stiff (yes, all of this in one character).
-This "strong" has less to do with physical strength and more to do with having a winning attitude, or just having the ability to win at something.
+This “strong” has less to do with physical strength and more to do with having a winning attitude, or just having the ability to win at something.

 Note that most of the time, this character is pronounced "qiang" but when used with the meaning of stubborn, unyielding, or stiff, it is pronounced "jiang" in Chinese.

-Also, sometimes "qiang" is used in modern Chinese to describe people that do crazy things (Example: Bicycling from Beijing to Tibet alone).
-I sometimes can be found outside my Beijing apartment wearing nothing but shorts and a tee-shirt while eating an ice cream during a snow storm, just to hear my neighbors call me "qiang".
-Maybe they mean "strong" but perhaps they are using the new meaning of "crazy strong".
+Also, sometimes “qiang” is used in modern Chinese to describe people that do crazy things (For example: Bicycling from Beijing to Tibet alone).
+I sometimes can be found outside my Beijing apartment wearing nothing but shorts and a tee-shirt while eating ice cream during a snow storm, just to hear my neighbors call me “qiang.”
+Maybe they mean “strong” but perhaps they are using the new meaning of “crazy strong.”

-Also a Korean Hanja with same meaning but mostly used in compound words.
+強 is a valid Korean Hanja character with the same meaning but is mostly used in compound Korean words.

 強 is used in Japanese (though normally in compound words).
-In Japanese, it has the same meaning but in some context can mean "a little more than..". or "a little over [some amount]".
+In Japanese, it has the same meaning but in some contexts can mean “a little more than...” or “a little over [some amount].”
 Most Japanese would read this as tough, strength, stiff, hard, inflexible, obstinate, or stubborn.

-This "strong" character means "to strengthen" or robust.
-This brings images of a muscle-bound hulk of a weight lifter or body builder to an Asian person who sees this character.
+This “strong” character means “to strengthen” or robust.
+This brings images of a muscle-bound hulk of a weight lifter or bodybuilder to an Asian person who sees this character.

 Note that in Korean and Japanese, this character is normally part of compound words, and is not seen alone too often.